backube/volsync/docs/usage/restic/index.rst

 directly correspond to the environment variable names supported by Restic.

-The path used in the ``RESTIC_REPOSITORY`` is the s3 bucket but can optionally contain a folder name or folder names in the bucket as well.
+The path used in the ``RESTIC_REPOSITORY`` is the s3 bucket but can optionally contain a folder name within the bucket as well.
 This can be useful if multiple PVCs are to be backed up to the same S3 bucket.

 As an example one restic-config secret could use: